montilab/yQTLpipeline/README.md

 ```

 ### Run Examples
-Two examples are provided in the folder < example/ >.
-Example input data are provided in < data/ >.

 #### Example 1
-Start from VCF file input, calculate PCs, and use MatrixeQTL to obtain QTL results.
+Starting from a VCF file input, calculating PCs, and using MatrixeQTL to obtain QTL results.
-You may also change "params.pipeline_engine" to "genesis" in the config to use GENESIS and the same example inputs in this example.

-1. In your bash, go to the directory < example/ > .
+1. Navigate to the directory <example/>.
-`cd Directory/Where/You/Installed/the/Pipeline/example`
+`cd /path/to/the/yQTLpipeline/example`
-2. Launch R and run `Rscript GenerateExample_M.R`.
-This will write out the files `ExampleConfig_M.config` and `Example_M.sh`, as well as update the < data/ > directory to setup the input file paths.
+2. Launch R and run `Rscript GenerateExample_M.R.` This will write out the files `ExampleConfig_M.config` and `Example_M.sh`, as well as update the <data/> directory to set up the input file paths.
 3. Run `bash Example_M.sh`.
-4. Example results will be generated in folder < ExampleResults_M >.
+4. Example results will be generated in the folder < ExampleResults_M >.

 #### Example 2
-Start from GDS file input, using pre-defined PCs and GRM, and use GENESIS to obtain QTL results.
+Starting from a GDS file, pre-defined PCs, and GRM, using GENESIS to obtain QTL results.
-You may also change "params.pipeline_engine" to "matrixeqtl" in the config to use MatrixeQTL and the same example inputs in this example.

-1. In your bash, go to the directory < example/ > .
+1. Navigate to the directory <example/>.
-`cd Directory/Where/You/Installed/the/Pipeline/example`
+`cd /path/to/the/yQTLpipeline/example`
 2. Launch R and run `Rscript GenerateExample_G.R`.
-This will write out the files `ExampleConfig_G.config` and `Example_G.sh`, as well as update the < data/ > directory to setup the input file paths.
+This will write out the files `ExampleConfig_G.config` and `Example_G.sh`, as well as update the <data/> directory to set up the input file paths.
 3. Run `bash Example_G.sh`.
-4. Example results will be generated in folder < ExampleResults_G >.
+4. Example results will be generated in the folder < ExampleResults_G >.

 ## 3\.
 Input Files and Parameters

 ### 3\.1 Mandatory inputs
-- `params.outdir`  Directory to save the results.
+- `params.outdir`  Directory for result storage.
-- `params.pipeline_engine`  When individual relatedness is present and a genetic relationship matrix (GRM) is needed, use "genesis" or "g" to run GENESIS.
-Linear mixed-effect models will be used.
-When individual relatedness is not present and all samples are independent, use "matrixeqtl" or "m" to run MatrixeQTL.
-All processes will start with either "G_" or "M_" indicating which engine has been selected.
+- `params.pipeline_engine`  Use "genesis" or "g" to run GENESIS when individual relatedness exists and a genetic relationship matrix (GRM) is required.
+Use "matrixeqtl" or "m" to run MatrixeQTL when samples are independent.
+Processes will start with "G_" or "M_" to indicate the selected engine.
-- `params.model_type`  Mandatory when running MatrixeQTL.
-Specify as one of the following: "linear" to run an additive linear model, "category" to treat genotype as categories and apply an ANOVA test, or "interaction" to test the interaction between SNP and the covariate specified in `params.interaction_cvrt`.
-When running MatrixeQTL with model_type = "interaction", specify a covariate to test its interaction with the SNPs.
+- `params.model_type`  Mandatory for MatrixeQTL.
+Specify as "linear" for additive linear model, "category" for genotype as categories with ANOVA, or "interaction" for SNP-covariate interaction specified in `params.interaction_cvrt`.
-- `params.genodat_format`  Either "vcf" or "gds".
+- `params.genodat_format`  Choose "vcf" or "gds".
-- `params.vcf_list` and `params.gds_list`  The path to the CSV file that points to the location of the VCF or GDS files, which contains two columns without header.
-The first column is the user-defined names for each of the genotype files, and the second column is the file paths.
-When the inputs are VCF files, must also setup `params.gds_list = "${params.outdir}/1_data/gds_list.csv"`.
+- `params.vcf_list` and `params.gds_list`  Path to CSV file pointing to VCF or GDS file locations, with two columns (no header).
+First column: user-defined names for genotype files; Second column: full file paths.
+For VCF files, also set `params.gds_list = "${params.outdir}/1_data/gds_list.csv"`.
-- `params.genotype_or_dosage`  Use "genotype" or "GT" to use the "GT" entry in the VCF or GDS files.
-Alternatively, use "dosage" or "DS" to use the "DS" entry.
+- `params.genotype_or_dosage`  Use "genotype" or "GT" for VCF/GDS "GT" entry, or "dosage" or "DS" for "DS" entry.
-- `params.phenotype_file`  Phenotype data file path.
-Phenotype file is a data frame in either TXT (tab seperated), CSV (comma seperated) or RDS format, with rows to be samples and columns to be the phenotypes to discover QTL from.
-A column "sample.id" is required to match the samples with the genotype data.
-Optionally, the phenotype file can also contain the covariates to be used.
+- `params.phenotype_file`  Path to phenotype data file.
+It should be a TXT, CSV, or RDS data frame with samples as rows and phenotypes as columns.
+It must include a "sample.id" column to match with genotype data.
+Optionally, it can include covariates.
-- `params.pheno_name` A TXT file that each row is a phenotype name to be analyzed.
-Or, input string "all" to analyze all columns except "sample.id" in the phenotype file.
+- `params.pheno_name` TXT file with one phenotype name per row for analysis, or "all" to analyze all non-"sample.id" columns in the phenotype file.

 ### 3\.2 Optional inputs
-Please do *not* leave any of these optional parameters empty.
-Input "NA" when they are not applicable or not required.
+Please ensure none of these optional parameters are left empty.
+Use "NA" when they're not applicable.
-- `params.covariates_file`  Covariates file, following the same format as the phenotype file.
-Alternatively, this entry can be "${params.phenotype_file}" if the covariates are included in the phenotype data file.
+- `params.covariates_file`  Covariates file, following the same format as the phenotype file, or "${params.phenotype_file}" if covariates are included there.
-- `params.covariates`  A string to specify the covariates to be included, separate by comma (,) without space.
-PCs to be used must be specified, regardless of whether they are already provided or they will be calculated by the pipeline.
-An example: "age,gender,facility,PC1,PC2".
+- `params.covariates`  String specifying covariates to include, separated by commas without spaces.
+PCs must be specified, whether provided or calculated.
+Example: "age,gender,facility,PC1,PC2".
-- `params.covariates_factor`  A string to specify which covariates are categorical variables.
-An example: "gender,facility".
+- `params.covariates_factor`  String specifying categorical covariates.
+Example: "gender,facility".
-- `params.PC_rds`  A data frame in RDS format which rows are samples and columns are PCs.
-It requires a column "sample.id" which matches the sample ids in the genotype data.
-Alternatively, the PCs can be provided in the covariates file.
-If the PCs will be estimated by the pipeline, setup `params.PC_rds = "${params.outdir}/1_data/PCs.rds"`.
+- `params.PC_rds`  Data frame in RDS format with samples as rows and PCs as columns.
+Requires a "sample.id" column matching sample IDs in genotype data.
+Alternatively, set `params.PC_rds = "${params.outdir}/1_data/PCs.rds"` if estimated by the pipeline.
-- `params.GRM_rds`  The genetic relationship matrix (GRM) in RDS format, which row and column names are the sample ids in the genotype data.
-If the GRM will be estimated by the pipeline, setup `params.GRM_rds = "${params.outdir}/1_data/GRM.rds"`.
+- `params.GRM_rds`  Genetic relationship matrix (GRM) in RDS format with sample IDs in genotype data as row and column names.
+Set `params.GRM_rds = "${params.outdir}/1_data/GRM.rds"` if estimated by the pipeline.
-- `params.snpset_assoc_txtfile`  A TXT file that each row is a SNP to be analyzed.
-Those SNP IDs match the "annotation/id" entry in the genotype file.
-Alternatively, input "NA" to include all SNPs available.
+- `params.snpset_assoc_txtfile`  TXT file with one SNP per row for analysis, matching "annotation/id" in genotype file.
+Alternatively, input "NA" to include all available SNPs.
-- `params.userdef_sampleid_txtfile`  A TXT file that each row is a sample id to be included in the analysis.
-Alternatively, input "NA" to include all the available samples.
+- `params.userdef_sampleid_txtfile`  TXT file with one sample ID per row for analysis.
+Alternatively, input "NA" to include all available samples.

 ### 3\.3 Parameters to control analysis workflow
-- `params.max_forks_parallel`  Numeric value.
-Controls how many processes will be running in parallel in the QTL discovery step.
+- `params.max_forks_parallel`  Numeric value controlling the max number of parallel processes in QTL discovery.
-- `params.max_pheno_parallel`  Numeric value.
-Controls the maximum number of phenotypes to be included in each of the QTL discovery process when using `MatrixeQTL` engine. `MatrixeQTL` is designed to handle the association test of multiple phenotypes simultaneously.
-Increase this parameter will result in less computational time but more memory usage.
+- `params.max_pheno_parallel`  Numeric value controlling the maximum number of phenotypes per QTL discovery process in MatrixeQTL.
+Increasing it reduces computation time but increases memory usage in the M_QTL_analysis process.
-- `params.pval_cutoff`  Numeric value.
-Only QTL results below this p-value threshold will be saved and reported.
+- `params.pval_cutoff`  Numeric value setting the threshold for saving and reporting QTL results.
-- `params.output_result_csv`  Boolean, "true" or "false" (lower case *with* quote).
-By default, QTL results are saved in RDS format to save space.
-Set this parameter to be "true" to write out the QTL results as CSV format besides RDS.
+- `params.output_result_csv`  Boolean, "true" or "false" (lowercase *with* quotes).
+QTL results are saved in RDS format by default.
+Set to "true" to also output results in CSV format.

 **PCA Parameters**
-- `params.start_PC`  Boolean, `true` or `false` (lower case, *without* quote).
-Set it to be `true` to estimate genetic PCs and GRM using the *yQTL Pipeline*.
+- `params.start_PC`  Boolean, true or false (lowercase, *without* quotes).
+Set to true to estimate genetic PCs and GRM using the pipeline.
-When `params.start_PC = true`, setup the following:
+When `params.start_PC = true`, set up the following:
-- `params.snpset_PCA_txtfile`  Optionally, specify a TXT file which contains the SNP IDs to be included to obtain the genetic PCs.
-The SNP IDs match the annotation entry in the genotype file.
-Alternatively, input "NA" to prune the SNPs using LD.
+- `params.snpset_PCA_txtfile`  Optionally specify a TXT file containing SNP IDs for genetic PC estimation.
+SNP IDs match the genotype file's annotation entry.
+Alternatively, input "NA" to prune SNPs using LD.
-- `params.pcair_kinthresh`  Numeric value.
-The threshold value on a `kinobj`, which is the matrix of pairwise kinship coefficients, used for declaring each pair of individuals as related or unrelated.
-The most commonly used value is 11, declaring the threshold to be 2^(-11/2) ~ 0.022, corresponding to 4th degree relatives.
-See documentation for [PC-Air](https://rdrr.io/bioc/GENESIS/man/pcair.html) for more details.
+- `params.pcair_kinthresh`  Numeric value setting threshold for pairwise kinship coefficients in kinobj, declaring relatedness.
+Commonly used value is 11, corresponding to 4th degree relatives.
+See PC-Air documentation for details.
+See [PC-Air documentation](https://rdrr.io/bioc/GENESIS/man/pcair.html) for more details.
-- `params.pcair_divthresh`  Numeric.
-Threshold value on a `divobj`, which the matrix of pairwise ancestry divergence measures, used for deciding if each pair of individuals is ancestrally divergent.
-The most commonly used value is 11, declaring the threshold to be -2^(-11/2) ~ -0.022.
-See documentation for [PC-Air](https://rdrr.io/bioc/GENESIS/man/pcair.html) for more details.
+- `params.pcair_divthresh`  Numeric value setting threshold for pairwise ancestry divergence measures in divobj, declaring ancestral divergence.
+Commonly used value is 11, corresponding to -2^(-11/2) ~ -0.022.
+See [PC-Air documentation](https://rdrr.io/bioc/GENESIS/man/pcair.html) for more details.

 **Plotting Parameters**
-These parameters only control the plots and will not filter the QTL results in RDS or CSV.
+These parameters solely control plot generation and do not filter QTL results in RDS or CSV.
-- `params.draw_genopheno_boxplot`  Input "true" to generate genotype-phenotype boxplots of the most significant variant in each genotype file, if it passes the p-value threshold below.
+- `params.draw_genopheno_boxplot`  Set to "true" to generate genotype-phenotype boxplots for the most significant variant in each genotype file, if it passes the specified p-value threshold.
-- `params.boxplot_p_cutoff`  The p-value threshold to determine if the top SNP is significant.
+- `params.boxplot_p_cutoff`  P-value threshold for determining significance of the top SNP.
-- `params.plot_mac`  Numeric value.
-The minimum minor allele count (MAC) for a SNP to be included in the QQ plot, Manhattan plot and Miami plot to avoid artefects caused by too little observation.
-Commonly used values for rare SNPs is 3 or 5, while 20 for common SNPs.
+- `params.plot_mac`  Numeric value determining the minimum minor allele count (MAC) for inclusion of a SNP in QQ plot, Manhattan plot, and Miami plot, to avoid artefacts from too few observations.
+Common values for rare SNPs include 3 or 5, while 20 for common SNPs.
-- `params.plot_resolution`  Numeric value.
-The resolution dpi to save the plots.
-Commonly used values including 72, 100, and 120.
+- `params.plot_resolution`  Numeric value setting the resolution (dpi) for saving the plots.
+Common values include 72, 100, and 120.
-- `params.plot_size`  Numeric value.
-Control the size of the plots in pixels.
-Commonly used values including 400 and 600.
+- `params.plot_size`  Numeric value controlling the size of the plots in pixels.
+Common values include 400 and 600.

 **PreQC**
-We have a supporting script PreQC.nf that can perform quality filter on the input VCF.
+We offer a supporting script, PreQC.nf, for quality filtering of input VCF files.
-- `params.hwe_p`  The Hardy-Weinberg Equilibrium p-value.
+- `params.hwe_p`  Hardy-Weinberg Equilibrium p-value.
 Variants with a p-value below this threshold will be considered to violate HWE and will be removed.
 Input 1 to avoid filtering out any variants.
-- `params.min_mac`  Numeric.
-Only variants with minor allele count equal or higher than this threshold will be kept.
+- `params.min_mac`  Numeric value.
+Only variants with a minor allele count equal to or higher than this threshold will be retained.
-- `params.max_missing_allowed`  Numeric, ranges from 0 to 1.
-The maximum missing rate acceptable.
-For example, input 0.1 will remove variants with missingness greater than 10%.
+- `params.max_missing_allowed`  Numeric value ranging from 0 to 1.
+It sets the maximum acceptable missing rate.
+For instance, inputting 0.1 will remove variants with a missingness rate exceeding 10%.

 ## 4\.
 Input File Examples
-*Note: All TXT and CSV files must have a complete final line. i.e. You can see an empty line at the end of the file when opened in a text editor.*
+*Note: All TXT and CSV files must end with a complete final line.
+This means you should see an empty line at the end of the file when opened in a text editor.*

 CSV file to specify genotype file paths (without header):
 |        |                                   |